inf380p/fall2021/_posts/cridley17/2021-10-20-cridley17-trinket-post.md

 ```
 word = '[cC]+[aA]+[tT]'
 ```
+This code will match any mix of upper and lower case letters in the word 'cat'.

 One important thing to note is to remember to import regex by starting the code with `import re`.
-If this is not done the code will not work at all.
+If this is not done the regular expressions will not work in the function.